axeltechtips/office21/README.md

 A: After your done installing Office, run activate.exe
 ---

+Also by the way, don't download from zip, as the office.exe in releases will do everything for you.
+Really only download from zip if your fixing a bug or forking.

 # Now please.
 Do NOT make a paid version of this software.
 It is FREE for a REASON.
 People on my last project then sold them, added their own things, and guess what not even 1 credit either of me.